NimalDas/spring-petclinic/readme.md

 1. **Clean:** Removes any existing Spring Petclinic directory from the Jenkins workspace to ensure a clean build environment.
 2. **Clone Git repository:** Downloads the latest codebase of the Spring Petclinic application from the specified Git repository.
-3. **Checkstyle:** Runs Checkstyle, a static code analysis tool, to identify potential coding style violations in the project's source code.
-This helps maintain code consistency and readability.
+3. **Checkstyle:** Runs Checkstyle, a development tool, to identify potential coding style violations in the project's source code.
+It can find class design problems, method design problems.
+It also has the ability to check code layout and formatting issues.
 4. **SAST Scan with Snyk Code:** Performs a security scan using Snyk to detect vulnerabilities in the code.
-This helps identify and address potential security risks before deployment.
+This helps identify and address potential security risks before build stage.
 5. **SCA Scan with Snyk**: Analyzes open-source dependencies for vulnerabilities.
+Using SCA, development teams can quickly track and analyze any open-source component brought into a project.
+SCA scan can discover all related components, their supporting libraries, and their direct and indirect dependencies.
+SCA scan can also detect software licenses, deprecated dependencies, as well as vulnerabilities and potential exploits.
 6. **Compile:** Compiles the Spring Petclinic source code into a JAR (Java Archive) file using Maven, a build automation tool for Java projects.
 This stage doesn't run any tests.
 7. **Unit Tests & Code Coverage:** Executes the unit tests for the Spring Petclinic application using Maven.
 Additionally, it generates a JaCoCo code coverage report that shows which parts of the code are exercised by the tests.
 This helps ensure the quality and reliability of the application.
 8. **Code Coverage:** Uses the JaCoCo plugin within Jenkins to publish the generated code coverage reports.
 This provides insights into the effectiveness of your unit tests.
 9. **SonarQube Analysis:** Performs a code quality analysis using SonarQube, a platform for continuous inspection and improvement of code.
 This stage is optional and requires a SonarQube server to be configured.
 10. **Docker Build:** Creates a Docker image for the Spring Petclinic application.
 This image can be used to package and deploy the application in a consistent and portable manner.
-11. **Upload to maven artifacts to JF Artifactory:** Uploads the generated JAR file to JFrog Artifactory, a repository manager for storing and distributing software artifacts.
+11. **Upload maven artifacts to JF Artifactory:** Uploads the generated JAR file to JFrog Artifactory, a repository manager for storing and distributing software artifacts.
 12. **Upload docker image to JF Artifactory:** Scans and pushes the Docker image to JFrog Artifactory, providing a central location for managing Docker images.
 13. **Upload to Dockerhub:** Pushes the newly built Docker image to a Docker registry, such as Docker Hub.
 This allows you to store and share the image for easy deployment.